Get the Book

 $400K

 Sell a home for $400,000 in profit: $0 tax.
-Earn $400,000 at work: pay up to $200,000 in tax.
+Earn $400,000 at work: pay up to $200,000.
 Same dollar.
 Different rules.

 55%